Insect wing: Lepidoptera

 The two pairs of wings are found on the middle and third segment, or mesothorax and metathorax respectively.
 In the more recent genera, the wings of the second segment are much more pronounced, however some more primitive forms have similarly sized wings of both segments.
 The wings are covered in scales arranged like shingles, forming the extraordinary variety seen in color.
-The mesothorax is evolved to have more powerful muscles to propel moth or butterfly through the air, with the wing of said segment having a stronger vein structure.
+The mesothorax is evolved to have more powerful muscles to propel the moth or butterfly through the air, with the wing of said segment having a stronger vein structure.
 The largest superfamily, Noctuidae, has the wings modified to act as tympanal or hearing organs Modifications in the wing's venation include: